 FQMS selects, funds and places specialist trainees in conjunction with local healthcare providers utilising the MTI Scheme and the ISTP, allowing doctors to upgrade their clinical expertise, so that they can improve the teaching and health care available in their field.

-The bursaries are intended for talented students from all four medical schools, with higher than average scores and broad ability, who are also in extreme financial need.
+Bursaries, also known as student financial aid, are intended for talented students from all four medical schools, with higher than average scores and broad ability, who are also in extreme financial need.

 Over the past few years, we have raised money to update essential equipment available at the university so that the teaching can remain at a high standard.